HarpoonProductions/shorthand_utilities/README.md

 ></script>
 ```

-This method will be marginally less performant than pasting the snippets in directly (as the stories will need to make an API call to grab the code on load).
-However, the snippets are very small so this should still be relatively fast, and it will also allow the same code to be used across multiple stories without having to copy and paste between each one.
+Please note that method may be marginally less performant than pasting the snippets in directly (as the stories will need to make an additional API call to grab this code on load).

+However, these snippets are extremely lightweight so this difference may be imperceptible small.

+This second method will also allow the same code snippets to be used across multiple stories without having to copy and paste the raw text into each one.

-This means that there will be a single source of truth for these snippets, which will allow them to be altered from a single location in order to update the functionality for all consuming stories.
+This also means that there will be a single source of truth for these snippets, which will allow them to be altered from a single location in order to update the functionality for all stories that might be using them.

 <hr>